bsmith89/make-bml/make-lesson.md

 git status
 ```

-Notice all the files that git wants to be tracking.
+Notice all the files that git wants to be tracking, but which we don't
+care about.
 Add a `.gitignore` file:

 ```